Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 You have practiced new ways to use your Sneak Attack.
 The following effects are now among your Cunning Strike options.

-***Goad (Cost: 1d6).***{ .sc } The target must succeed on a Wisdom saving throw, or until the end of its next turn, the target has :d20-disadv: Disadvantage on attack rolls against targets other than you and can't make :rsc-r: Opportunity Attacks against targets other than you.
+***Goad (Cost: 1d6).***{ .sc } The target must succeed on a Wisdom saving throw, or until the end of its next turn, the target has **:d20-disadv: Disadvantage**{ .em } on attack rolls against targets other than you and can't make :rsc-r: Opportunity Attacks against targets other than you.

 ***Awe (Cost: 3d6).***{ .sc } Each creature of your choice within 30 feet of you must succeed on a Wisdom saving throw or have the ^^Charmed^^ condition until the end of your next turn.